France makes a new push to tempt bankers to Paris post-Brexit

 France would also be ready to handle disputes over financial contracts governed by British law in March with new international sections at the Paris Commercial Court and the Paris Court of Appeal, Paris Europlace financial lobby said in a statement.

-“The Paris financial center now has strong momentum to welcome companies and international investors and strengthen its leading position in post-Brexit Europe,” Gerard Mestrallet, the head of the Paris Europlace financial lobby said in a statement.

-The announcement came at a highly-publicized summit on Monday of global CEOs - including Goldman Sachs’s (GS.N) Lloyd Blankfein and JP Morgan’s Jamie Dimon (JPM.N) - in Versailles, where the prime minister explained French reforms, in English, over lunch.
+The announcement came at a highly-publicised summit on Monday of global CEOs - including Goldman Sachs’s Lloyd Blankfein and JP Morgan’s Jamie Dimon - in Versailles, where the prime minister explained French reforms, in English, over lunch.